 Do you grow your own food?
 Is your garden thriving with crops and vegetables?
-Learn how to preserve your food for long term storage without using electricity!
+Here are the main ways to preserve food without electricity for long term storage!

 Freezers are convenient.